 Hidradenitis Suppurativa (HS) (or acne inversa) (pdf) is a debilitating inflammatory skin disease characterized by recurrent abscesses and formation of sinus tracts, typically where the skin rubs together, e.g., armpits, groin, between the buttocks and under the breasts.

-There currently is no cure for HS and only limited treatment options, mostly antibiotics, acne washes and medicines, and bleach baths, as first-line therapies.
-In 2015, Humira (adalimumab), referred to as "the Swiss Army knife of pharmaceutical drugs" (see below) was approved by the Food and Drug Administration (FDA) to treat moderate-to-severe cases of HS.
-The biologic, costing as high as $100,000 per year, is expected -- in 2017 -- to generate over $17 billion (see below), worldwide, for AbbVie, $1bn of which attributable to HS sales.
+In 2015, Humira (adalimumab), "the Swiss Army knife of pharmaceutical drugs" (see below) was approved by the Food and Drug Administration (FDA) to treat moderate-to-severe cases of HS.
+The biologic, costing as high as $100,000 per year, is expected -- in 2017 -- to generate over $17 billion, worldwide, for AbbVie, $1bn of which attributable to HS sales.
+Other industry estimates on the size of the HS market estimate it closer to $750 million.

 In a Phase 3 trial (n=307), as reported in The New England Journal of Medicine, 41.8 percent of the patients on Humira showed a reduction of at least 50 percent in the number of abscesses and inflammatory nodules.
 The reduction rate among patients on placebo was 26 percent.
 In a second Phase 3 trial (n=326), Humira elicited a 58.9 percent response versus 27.6 percent in the placebo group.